melt-umn/silver/documentation/concepts/determinism/index.md

    ... [grammar ext]: Extension grammar is missing the following required attributes: [bridgeProductions]
    ```

-   This indicates that the automatic scan copper performs to find bridge productions, which are productions that begin with marking terminals, was unsuccessful.
+   This indicates that the automatic scan silver performs to find bridge productions, which are productions that begin with marking terminals, found none.
 Either:

    1. The grammar has no productions.
 Or